noseka1/service-mesh-kustomization/docs/examples/gateway-injection/README.md

 testapp-5475b846cd-p8jbv   2/2     Running   8          2d12h
 ```

-You can now reach the application (replace the IP address with your IP address):
+You can reach the application at the HTTP endpoint (replace the IP address with your IP address):

 ```
 $ curl -H 'Host: testapp-http.example.com' 192.168.20.16:80